 Jennifer Smith, Research & Communications Associate

-Jen Smith is a research and nonprofit communications professional with 20 years of experience focused on improving outcomes for young people experiencing homelessness and violent trauma.
-For the past decade, she has provided research and technical support for state, nonprofit, school and community initiatives that promote capacity building in the areas of best practice implementation, advocacy, youth engagement, and fund development.
-Prior to consulting, Jen provided direct therapeutic services in drop-in and shelter settings, and oversaw program evaluation and grant writing for a designated Youth Services Bureau.
+Jen Smith is a research and nonprofit communications professional with two decades of experience focused on improving outcomes for young people experiencing homelessness and violent trauma.
+Since 2008, she has provided research and technical support for state, nonprofit, school and community initiatives that promote capacity building in the areas of best practice implementation, advocacy, youth engagement, and fund development.
+Before that, Jen provided direct therapeutic services in drop-in and shelter settings, and oversaw program evaluation and grant writing for a designated Youth Services Bureau.
 She holds a BA in English from Tufts University, and an MA in clinical mental health counseling from Union Institute & University.
 Jen was a contributing author to Counseling with Confidence: From Pre-service to Professional Practice, published by Synthesis Center Press (2009).
 She lives in Oregon with her husband and son.

 Contact: Voice (802) 535-2524 / Fax (802) 425-3007